Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - Do not randomly capitalize letters you don't need to.
 - Present the content in ``` format for easy Discord copy-paste.

-# PARAMETERS FOR THE INPUT
+# PARAMETERS FOR THE INPUT FOR THE HOTKEY USAGE
 ## [v17112023]
 - The version of the patch
 ## [IMAGES]